The Jeffersons: Premise

 The show focuses on George and Louise Jefferson, a prosperous black couple who have been able to move from Queens to Manhattan owing to the success of George's dry-cleaning chain, Jefferson Cleaners.
 The show was launched as the second (and longest running) spin-off of All in the Family (after Maude), on which the Jeffersons had been the neighbors of Archie and Edith Bunker.
 The show was the creation of Norman Lear.
 The Jeffersons eventually evolved into more of a traditional sitcom, but episodes occasionally focused on serious issues such as alcoholism, racism, suicide, gun control, being transgender, the KKK, and adult illiteracy.
 The epithets nigger and honky were used occasionally, especially during the earlier seasons.

 The Jeffersons had one spin-off, titled Checking In.
-The series was centered on the Jeffersons' housekeeper, Florence, who takes a job as cleaning management at a hotel.
+The series was centered on the Jeffersons' housekeeper, Florence, who takes a job as executive housekeeper at a hotel.
 Checking In lasted only four episodes, after which Florence returned to The Jeffersons with the story that the hotel had burned down in a fire.
 The Jeffersons also shared continuity with the sitcom E/R, which featured Lynne Moody, who made a guest appearance in one episode of The Jeffersons.
 Sherman Hemsley guest-starred as George in two episodes of the series, which lasted for one season.
 The cancellation of The Jeffersons cleared the way for Marla Gibbs, who played Florence Johnston on the series, to move on to the NBC sitcom 227 in the fall of 1985, a year earlier than scheduled.